Welcome and introductions

 Case Study – Zilico Ltd – lessons learned on the journey from research to commercialisation and adoption of a new medical device

 - Sameer Kothari, Chief Executive, Zilico Limited

-- Panel: Andy Wilkinson (CEO, UoM Innovation Factory), Fran Salisbury (Mewburn Ellis), Chris Hepworth (UoM Business Engagement), Richard Deed (Associate Commercial Director – Industry, Health Innovation Manchester) and Sameer Kothari (CEO, Zilico Ltd.)
+- Panel: Andy Wilkinson (CEO, UoM Innovation Factory), Fran Salisbury (Mewburn Ellis), Chris Hepworth (UoM Business Engagement), Richard Deed (Associate Commercial Director – Industry, Health Innovation Manchester) Freddy Guemeni, UoM Innovation Factory, and Sameer Kothari (CEO, Zilico Ltd.)

-This event is hosted by The University of Manchester Innovation Factory who are delivery partners of The Research and Innovation (R&I) Health Accelerator ERDF project alongside Health Innovation Manchester, The University of Manchester, Manchester City Council and Bionow
+This event was hosted by The University of Manchester Innovation Factory who are delivery partners of The Research and Innovation (R&I) Health Accelerator ERDF project alongside Health Innovation Manchester, The University of Manchester, Manchester City Council and Bionow.

 About the Research and Innovation Health Accelerator ERDF Fund Project

 The Research and Innovation (R&I) Health Accelerator is a new ERDF (European Regional Development Fund) part-funded project delivered by Health Innovation Manchester, The University of Manchester, The University of Manchester Innovation Factory, Manchester City Council and Bionow.

 The project invites SMEs to collaborate with Greater Manchester’s research and innovation institutions to accelerate development and improve commercialisation of innovative healthcare products and services within life sciences.
 SMEs will be able to access expertise and support including information about navigating the health and care system, developing value propositions, ethics & regulatory advice and access to university-wide expertise.